Welcome to Lainey Feingold’s “About” Page. Here you can find the following information:

 Back to topOverview of Lainey Feingold’s Law Practice

 Lainey represents disabled people seeking full participation in the digital world.
-For twenty-five years her principal work has been with the blind and visually impaired community on technology and information access issues, including web and mobile accessibility.
+For twenty-seven years her principal work has been with the blind and visually impaired community on technology and information access issues, including web and mobile accessibility.
+She also consults with organizations about digital accessibility, is an author, and is a sought after public speaker on issues of digital accessibility, collaborative problem solving, and best practices for building and advocating for an inclusive digital world.

-Along with co-counsel, she has developed Structured Negotiation, an alternative to filing a lawsuit that emphasizes collaboration and focuses on solution.
-Lainey’s book about Structured Negotiation was published by the American Bar Association in 2016.
+Along with clients and co-counsel, Lainey developed Structured Negotiation, an alternative to filing a lawsuit that emphasizes collaboration and focuses on solution.
+The second edition of Lainey’s book about Structured Negotiation was published in October, 2021.

-Using this method, Lainey and her co-counsel have negotiated more than 60 settlement agreements without filing a single lawsuit.
+Using this method, Lainey and her co-counsel have negotiated dozens of settlement agreements without filing a single lawsuit.
 She has negotiated these agreements with some of the largest organizations in the United States, including American Express, the City and County of San Francisco, Bank of America, Weight Watchers, CVS, Wal-Mart, Major League Baseball, and Wells Fargo Bank.

-In addition to handling her own cases in Structured Negotiation, Lainey assists attorneys across the United States who want to learn the alternative dispute resolution process.
-Since 2019 she has also served as an accessibility subject matter expert for the non-profit Disability:IN.
+In addition to handling her own cases in Structured Negotiation, Lainey assists attorneys across the United States who want to learn the alternative dispute resolution process and offers in-depth trainings on Structured Negotiation strategy.

 Lainey has long worked with the blind community nationally in successful efforts to obtain Talking ATMs, accessible websites and mobile applications, tactile point of sale devices, accessible (audible) pedestrian signals, talking prescription labels, audio description equipment, and alternative formats including braille, audio, electronic and large print.